 When you type a name into the TO: field in a new e-mail message, Outlook looks it up and completes it automatically, if possible.

 It doesn’t look where you think.

 The list that drops down immediately is NOT from your Contacts folder.
-That first dropdown list is Outlook’s memory of names from prior messages, stored in a “nickname cache.”
-The most recent ones are at the top. […] continuedRead more
+That first dropdown list is Outlook’s memory of names from prior messages, stored in a “nickname cache.” […] continuedRead more

 Are you reading blogs?
 Are you contributing to one?
 Time to get busy, according to this report on the state of the blogosphere.
 Technorati is currently tracking 50 million weblogs.
 Since it began tracking three years ago, the number of weblogs has doubled every six months, and as of today the growth shows no signs of slowing down. […] continuedRead more